kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-12-hello-world.md

 title: Hello, World!
 ---

-Hi there, I'm Suchin.
+I'm Suchin.
 I'm a data scientist at Rapid7, a security company in Cambridge, MA.

-This blog will condense and communicate things I read about.
+This blog will condense and communicate things I'm working on and reading about.
 It's a way for me to understand material and practice writing, and for readers to learn something new.

-Topics will be all over the place: machine learning to security, society to books.
+Topics will be all over the place: machine learning to security, programming to books I'm reading.

 Thanks for reading!